 The Importance of Contacting an Attorney

-At the Charles J. Argento law Firm our attorneys handle a number of cases where who is at fault, and to what degree, may not be always be cut and dry.
-In this instance there is a question of why the driver of the vehicle did not pull over, and other questions surround why the truck driver did not notice the stalled vehicle, and if the truck driver had the opportunity to change lanes.
+At the Charles J. Argento law Firm, our attorneys handle a number of cases where who are at fault, and to what degree, may not be always be cut and dry.
+In this instance, there is a question of why the driver of the vehicle did not pull over, and other questions surrounding why the truck driver did not notice the stalled vehicle, and if the truck driver had the opportunity to change lanes.

 Many factors can come into play, which is why, in Houston Texas, our highly skilled personal injury attorney should be contacted, as soon as possible after your motor accident.
 We have the resources required to conduct an investigation that will allow us to assess and defend your case.

 If you have been involved in a truck or vehicle-related accident, we welcome you to contact us today to arrange for a free consultation at (713) 225-5050 (Se Habla Español).